 (pro" li TAR ee it) (noun

-Of or pertaining to the lower social or economic class in a community; such as, industrial workers or laborers: The proletariat attempted to form a union at the linen mill in an effort to improve their living standards."
+Of or pertaining to the lower social or economic class in a community, such as industrial workers or laborers: The proletariat attempted to form a union at the linen mill in an effort to improve their living standards."

-In the very class conscious society of the last century, there were clear distinctions between the bourgeois who lived in grand houses and the proletariat who lived in small and crowded huts.
+In the very class conscious society of the last century, there were clear distinctions between the bourgeois, who lived in grand houses, and the proletariat, who lived in small and crowded huts.

-2. In medicine, a reference to or characterized by medullary and extramedullary proliferation of bone marrow constituents, including erythroblasts, granulocytes, megakaryocytes, and fibroblasts.
+Myeloproliferative medullary and extramedullary proliferation of bone marrow constituents include erythroblasts, granulocytes, megakaryocytes, and fibroblasts.

 Neologoliferation is a combination of neo, "new"; logo, "word"; and proliferation, "rapid and often excessive spread or increase".

 (pli BEE uhn) (noun

-A common or ordinary individual or behavior: "Steve always joked that he was a plebeian and rode his bicycle to work instead of taking the car."
+A common or ordinary individual or behavior: Steve always joked that he was a plebeian and rode his bicycle to work instead of taking the car.

 (proh" li TAIR ee uhn) (noun

-A person who has low social status; such as, a member of the working class: "Because Bernhart lacked a proper education and social existence, he spent his whole life as a poor proletarian."
+A person who has low social status; such as, a member of the working class: Because Bernhart lacked a proper education and gregarious existence, he spent his whole life as a poor proletarian.

 Even though Joshua claimed he was a member of the proletarian, he did not have plebeian manners.